A Probabilistic Framework for Lifelong Test-Time Adaptation: Probabilistic Test-Time Adaptation

+Our formulation for TTA is similar to the formulation we described above for the problem of Bayesian semi-supervised learning with unlabeled data distribution shift, with a key difference.
+In contrast to Bayesian SSL in which labeled and unlabeled data are available during training, in \textit{test-time adaptation}, we need to predict labels of the test inputs from a different domain, but we only have access to the source model weights without the source domain training data.
+In our probabilistic approach, we assume that the source model is given in form of the approximate posterior distribution $q(\theta)$ over the weights of the source model

-Moreover, the test data can only be accessed when the source data is no longer accessible.
-Thus, at test-time, we employ the learned approximate posterior in Eq.~\ref{apppost} to represent the source domain knowledge.
-Substituting Eq.~\ref{bayessup} for the posterior of the source domain data, we take the logarithm in Eq.~\ref{apppost} and simplify further to get the following:
+At test-time, we use $q(\theta)$ to represent the source domain knowledge.
+Substituting Eq.~\ref{bayessup} for the posterior of the source domain data, we take the logarithm in Eq.~\ref{apppost} and simplify further to get the following

-For our TTA setting, substituting this approximate posterior above in Eq.~\ref{logsimprior}, the log-posterior density with both labeled (source) and unlabeled (test inputs) data becomes:
+For our TTA setting, substituting this approximate posterior above in Eq.~\ref{logsimprior}, the log-posterior density with both labeled (source) and unlabeled (test inputs) data becomes

 Since posterior inference for deep neural networks is challenging, we leverage the Gaussian posterior approximation based on the SWAG-diagonal~\cite{maddox2019simple} method.
-It uses the SGD iterates to construct the mean and (diagonal) covariance matrix of the Gaussian posterior approximation, and requires minimal changes to the training mechanism on source domain training data.
+It uses the SGD iterates to construct the mean and (diagonal) covariance matrix of the Gaussian posterior approximation and requires minimal changes to the training mechanism on source domain training data.